wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/1-introduction.md

   - More API extensions, actions, functions, and plug-ins to support specific customer requirements.

-  - PCF controls that are used to replace default experiences with experiences that are specific to requirements.
+  - Power Apps component framework controls that are used to replace default experiences with experiences that are specific to requirements.
 For example, you could use a custom address verification component, which connects to an external service provider with specific address verification capabilities.

 - A replacement business process flow that maps to the customer's loan process flow.